 If you need to track time for your business, a solution like Harvest makes it a breeze.
 You can use it on your computer and you mobile devices and it all syncs up.
 You can also send invoices and track expenses against a budget.

 9. Improve your contact management

-Managing those customers, leads, payments, and other key information is an ongoing challenge—and one that can cost you sales.
-Today’s successful, modern small businesses use customer relationship management (CRM) like Infusionsoft to get organized and stay that way.
-Plus, with Infusionsoft you can do personalized marketing automation, building email campaigns work for you even when you’re sleeping.
-No more answering mundane emails.
-The software does it for you.
+Managing customers, leads, payments, and other key information is an ongoing challenge—one that can cost you sales.
+Today’s successful, modern small businesses use customer relationship management (CRM) apps like Infusionsoft to get organized—and stay that way—by connecting to your business apps and helping you follow up where you need it most: overdue invoices, quotes, customer questions, and more.
+No more losing track of important emails; the software remembers for you.

 Create an organizational system that works for you